 Safeguarding

-Treloweth School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
+Treloweth School is committed to safeguarding and promoting the welfare of children and we expect all staff and volunteers to share this commitment.

-We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed below:
+We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding and Child Protection Policy which can be viewed below:

 What is safeguarding?